triton-inference-server/server/docs/perf_analyzer.rst

   Inferences/Second vs. Client p95 Batch Latency
   Concurrency: 1, 161.8 infer/sec, latency 6260 usec

-.. _section-perf-client-request-concurrency:
+.. _section-perf-analyzer-request-concurrency:

 Request Concurrency
 ^^^^^^^^^^^^^^^^^^^

-By default perf\_client measures your model's latency and throughput using the lowest possible load on the model.
-To do this perf\_client sends one inference request to Triton and waits for the response.
+By default perf\_analyzer measures your model's latency and throughput using the lowest possible load on the model.
+To do this perf\_analyzer sends one inference request to Triton and waits for the response.
-When that response is received, the perf\_client immediately sends another request, and then repeats this process during the measurement windows.
-The number of outstanding inference requests is referred to as the *request concurrency*, and so by default perf\_client uses a request concurrency of 1.
+When that response is received, the perf\_analyzer immediately sends another request, and then repeats this process during the measurement windows.
+The number of outstanding inference requests is referred to as the *request concurrency*, and so by default perf\_analyzer uses a request concurrency of 1.

-Using the -\\-concurrency-range <start>:<end>:<step> option you can have perf\_client collect data for a range of request concurrency levels.
+Using the -\\-concurrency-range <start>:<end>:<step> option you can have perf\_analyzer collect data for a range of request concurrency levels.
 Use the -\\-help option to see complete documentation for this and other options.
 For example, to see the latency and throughput of your model for request concurrency values from 1 to 4::

-  $ perf_client -m resnet50_netdef --concurrency-range 1:4
+  $ perf_analyzer -m resnet50_netdef --concurrency-range 1:4
   *** Measurement Settings ***
     Batch size: 1
     Measurement window: 5000 msec